ShubhadeepSadhukhan1993/fastSF/paper.md

 In the next section, we provide a brief description of the code.

 # Design of the Code
 Typical structure function computations in literature involve calculation of the velocity or scalar difference using loops over $\mathbf{r}$ and $\mathbf{l}$, which amounts to six nested `for` loops for three dimensions.
 This makes the computations very expensive for large grids.
 In our code, we employ vectorization and a single loop over $\mathbf{l}$.
 The new algorithm enhances the performance by a factor of 20 or so over the earlier schemes.
-The $\mathbf{l}$'s are divided among MPI processors along $x$ and $y$ directions for three dimensions and along $z$ and $z$ directions for two dimensions.
+The $\mathbf{l}$'s are divided among MPI processors along $x$ and $y$ directions for three dimensions and along $x$ and $z$ directions for two dimensions.
 Our algorithm for computing the structure functions for three-dimensional velocity field is as follows:

 **Pseudo-code**